Jimex/DictTango-Android/README.md

 Please note, however, not to upgrade this version to the one from the Google Play Store, as this will cause the loss of global file management permissions, preventing access to dictionary files on the SD Card.

-## Why did the Google version disappear?
+## Why did the Google Play version disappear?
 It’s not because I dislike Google’s restrictions on SD card access — please refer to https://github.com/Jimex/DictTango-Android/issues/73.